What is the answer to LinkedIn Pinpoint #691?

 A board can look like it is describing one place, but the better answer is often the action that ties every clue together.

-Watch for the clue that turns a scene into a specific object or action
+Watch for the clue that turns a scene into a specific action

 Old tires matters because it points to tire swing, which makes the rest of the clues snap into the same motion-based reading.